 What needs to go into a book synopsis, and what should stay out?
 How long should a synopsis be?
 Does it need to include the ending or should it finish with a hook that intrigues the reader?
 What are the things a pitch should cover?
 When should I be giving a pitch?
 How do you craft a pitch or synopsis that grabs the attention of an agent or editor?
 Is one more important than the other?
 What are the basic mistakes you can commit while making a pitch?
 What are comps and why might they matter to publishing market companies?

-Classes are taught online via Google hangouts and require reliable Internet connection, although in the past participants have logged on from coffee shops, cafes, and even an airplane; a webcam is suggested but not required.
+Classes are taught online and require a reliable Internet connection, although in the past participants have logged on from coffee shops, cafes, and even an airplane; a webcam is suggested but not required.

-Cost is $99 ($79 for former students, which includes classes/workshops with me in other venues, such as conference or convention workshops and mentoring sessions).
+Cost is $99 ($79 for Patreon supporters and former students, which includes classes/workshops with me in other venues, such as conference or convention workshops and mentoring sessions).

-To register for this class, mail me with the following details:
+To register for this class, send an email with the following details:

-Which class or classes and the dates
+- Which class or classes and the dates you are registering for.

-Whether you would prefer to pay via Paypal, check, or some other means.
+- Whether you would prefer to pay via Paypal, check, Venmo, or some other means.